 Occupational safety-related matters are regularly reviewed in Group and business segment management team meetings and in Board of Directors’ meetings.
 In addition, our management regularly visits our work sites.

 At YIT, occupational safety issues are followed as regularly as financial figures.
 We monitor the development of occupational safety in our business segments on a monthly basis and publish the results internally.
-Accident frequency (AFR) is the number of accidents resulting in at least one day’s absence per one million hours worked.
-In 2016 whole Group's combined LTIF (last 12 months) was 13 (2016: 11).
+Lost Time Injury Frequency (LTIF) is the number of reportable accidents at work per million working hours.
+In 2017 whole Group's combined LTIF (last 12 months) was 13 (2016: 11).
 Our safety-related efforts are increasingly focused on proactive measures.
 Chief among these are safety planning, safety observations and on-site safety briefing practices.

 We take each and every occupational accident extremely seriously